xinzhuohkust/political-scientist/README.md

-# collection of R and Python resources for political scientist #
+# Collection of R and Python resources for political scientist #

 As a political scientist, you may find the following collection of R and Python resources to be useful for your research and data analysis.